Skip to content

 Five things that help visitors decide

-Strip a tourism site down to what actually changes whether someone books, and it lives in five places.
+Strip a tourism site down to what actually changes whether someone books, and it lives in a few places: orientation, proof, search language, route confidence, and frictionless action.

 01

-Explain what the experience is, who it is for, where it happens, how long it takes, what to bring, and how to book.
-Visitors do not know the local shortcuts, so the site has to do the orientation for them.
+Explain the experience, who it is for, where it happens, how long it takes, what to bring, what it costs, and why it belongs in the trip.

 02